agrawalvansh/ags-erp/README.md

 # AGS ERP – Offline Inventory & Accounting Suite

-AGS ERP is a lightweight, **100 % offline** Enterprise Resource Planning system designed for Indian SMEs that still rely on pen-and-paper billing.
-It bundles an elegant React + Tailwind UI with a blazing-fast Node/Express + SQLite API, giving you everything you need to manage products, invoices, orders and ledgers without internet connectivity or monthly fees.
+AGS ERP is a lightweight, **100 % offline** Enterprise Resource Planning Desktop Application and a cloud-based web platform designed for Indian SMEs that still rely on pen-and-paper billing.
+Built with React.js, Node.js and SQLite for backend/data, Electron.js with IPC for desktop offline mode, and deployed the online version on Vercel and AWS EC2 secured via Cloudflare Tunnel, PM2 and systemd to deploy the Express API securely, giving you everything you need to manage products, invoices, orders and ledgers without internet connectivity or monthly fees.

 ---